-In one murder case, for example, a federal appeals court upheld the finding that a 16-month delay between arrest and trial didn't violate the speedy-trial right.
+In one murder case, for example, a federal appeals court upheld the finding that a 16-month delay between arrest and trial didn't violate the Sixth Amendment speedy-trial right.
 (Amos v.
 Thornton, 646 F.3d 199 (5th Cir.
 2011).)
-The court in that case observed that the delay between accusation and trial becomes "presumptively prejudicial" near the one-year mark.
+The court, in that case, observed that the delay between accusation and trial becomes "presumptively prejudicial" near the one-year mark.
 It found no compelling reasons for the delay and noted that the defendant promptly asserted his speedy-trial right while the proceedings were pending.
 But the defendant couldn't show that the delay compromised his defense, and that inability doomed his claim.

-Courts undertake a speedy-trial analysis that differs depending on whether federal or state law is at hand.
+Courts undertake a speedy-trial analysis that differs depending on the law that's at hand.
 Under the U.S. Constitution, there's no set time for a speedy trial.
 Therefore, when a defendant claims a violation, the court applies a "balancing test," assessing:

-Where state law is involved, however, there is at least a benchmark for the speedy-trial evaluation.
-For some states, the deadlines are strict, while in others, if the time limit has passed, a court must weigh factors like those in the federal balancing test.
+Apart from the constitutional right, federal courts must adhere to the provisions of the federal Speedy Trial Act.
+Similarly, where state law is involved, there are often benchmarks indicating when a trial should be started.
+For some states, the deadlines are strict, while in others, if the time limit has passed, a court must weigh factors like those in the federal constitutional balancing test.

 If you think you might have a speedy-trial argument, whether you've already been convicted or are awaiting trial, consult a lawyer.
-Only a knowledgeable attorney can advise you of the law in your jurisdiction and how it applies to your case.
-Your lawyer can explain whether, if you're successful in your claim, the government can refile charges.
-And he or she can explain the pros and cons of "waiving time"—that is, giving up your right to a speedy trial.
+A knowledgeable attorney can advise you of the law in your jurisdiction and how it applies to your case.
+A lawyer can explain whether, if you're successful in your claim, the government can refile charges.
+And an attorney can explain the pros and cons of "waiving time"—that is, giving up your right to a speedy trial.